Verga1/Xmas-Pairs/README.md

 # XMAS PAIRS

 This project is a simple yet challenging memory game with a user-friendly design.
 The goal of the project is to create a game that is both fun and challenging for users of all ages.
-The game will shuffle the cards at the star of each game and have a time limit to beat.
+The game will shuffle the cards at the start of each game and have a time limit to beat.

 ## UX